Examination of the Hart Local Plan

 Consultation on Proposed Main Modifications took place between 5 July 2019 to 19 August 2019.
 For further information see the Proposed Modifications webpage.
 This followed a post hearings letter to the Council from the Inspector in February 2019 (EXAM 60) and the Council’s response agreeing to his recommendations (EXAM 60A).

-Following the consultation on Proposed Modifications to the Plan we anticipate a report from the Inspector in late December 2019 or January 2020 subject to the Inspector’s consideration of the responses received.
-Should this timescale be realised, we estimate Local Plan adoption in February 2020.
+Following the consultation on Proposed Modifications to the Plan we anticipate a report from the Inspector in late January 2020 subject to the Inspector’s consideration of the responses received.
+Should this timescale be realised, we estimate Local Plan adoption in April 2020.

 Submission of Local Plan and supporting evidence